arno-di-loreto/apihandyman.io/_posts/2021-09-01-surviving-my-first-recorded-live-coding-session-part-5.md

 I felt just like if I had traveled to the other side of earth, spoke and attended at a in person 2 days conference and suffered jet lag.
 It took me more than a week to recover.

+# Sharing successes and failures

-But this was worth the cost, I learned a lot, attendees were happy and I hope that these 2 posts will help others doing coding sessions!
+But all this was worth the cost; I learned a lot, attendees were happy and I hope that this 5 posts series will help others doing coding sessions!
 I hope also that I was able to show you that behind what may look like total perfection, total mastery, there is practice, simple tools but also failures, doubts, curse words ... and magic tricks.

-Final note, though I have been keeping the one post per week rate for a few months and was proud of that, I am taking some vacations.
-I'll be back with a new post at the beginning of September.